What, Why, When, Who

 The majority of treatment in the UK is carried out by specialists.
 In order to become a specialist in orthodontics, it is necessary for a dentist to undergo a further three years full time training during which he or she treats over 100 patients with severe orthodontic problems under very close guidance and supervision.
 The training programmes also include detailed study of facial growth, orthodontic science and published research.
 The trainees have to pass postgraduate exams if they are to be awarded an MOrthRCS qualification and registered as specialists with the General Dental Council.

-It may be of interest that for six years Dr Kirschen was a Royal College of Surgeons examiner for the MOrthRCS qualification.
+Both Mrs Harris and Mr Kirschen are registered orthodontic specialists.
+It may be of interest that for six years Mr Kirschen was a Royal College of Surgeons examiner for the MOrthRCS qualification.

-We also offer invisible lingual braces (bonded to the inside surfaces of the teeth) for the treatment of irregular front teeth in suitable cases.
+We also offer invisible lingual braces (bonded to the inside surfaces of the teeth) and Invisalign (clear removable aligner braces) for the treatment of irregular front teeth in suitable cases.
 We don't offer lingual braces for the treatment of more complex problems as we are not totally satisfied with the quality of results achieved for this group of patients.
 For patients with bite problems or more severe crowding, ceramic labial braces offer more predictable and better quality results.

 More information on braces can be found in About Orthodontics.